risk-first/website/docs/risks/Coordination-Risk/A-Model-Of-Coordination-Risk.md

 ## A Model Of Coordination Risk

-Earlier, in [Dependency Risk](/tags/Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](/tags/Dependency-Risk) taking on risk.<!-- tweet-end -->  Here, let's consider the situation where there is _competition for those dependencies_ due to [Scarcity Risk]((/tags/Scarcity-Risk):   other agents want to use them in a different way.
+Earlier, when looking at [Dependency Risks](/tags/Dependency-Risks), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](/tags/Dependency-Risks) taking on risk.
+Here, let's consider the situation where there is _competition for those dependencies_ due to [Scarcity Risk]((/tags/Scarcity-Risk):   other agents want to use them in a different way.

 ### Law Of Diminishing Returns